ge-high-assurance/VERDICT/docs/README.md

 - Launch OSATE, go to Window > Preferences > Verdict > Verdict
   Settings, and fill out the following fields.

-- Fill in the "VERDICT Properties Name:" field with the property set name.
-In the VERDICT program, we use the property set name "CASE_Consolidated_Properties".

 - Click the Browse... button next to the "STEM Project PATH:" field, navigate to the "STEM" folder inside the "extern" folder, and make it the field's setting.